frenda717/CKAD/Udemy Mock Exams/Udemy-Mock05.md

     ckad01-webapp-pod-aecs   1/1     Running   0          7s

-17. Create a role named pod-reader in the ckad17-auth-ns namespace, and grant only the list, watch and get permissions on pods resources.
+17. (RoleBinding參數有遺漏) Create a role named pod-reader in the ckad17-auth-ns namespace, and grant only the list, watch and get permissions on pods resources.

     Create a role binding named read-pods in the same namespace, and assign the pod-reader role to a user named jane.